A course for members assisting with project management

 Who Should Enroll?

-The Project Coordinator program is held twice annually.
+The Project Coordinator program is held annually.
 Office-level employees who are responsible for assisting with project management.
 This includes administrative assistants, project coordinators, and assistant project managers.

 Day 1 – Introduction to Project Coordination